appcypher/awesome-wasm-runtimes/README.md

 WebAssembly, or wasm for short, is a low-level bytecode format that runs in the browser just like JavaScript.
 It is designed to be faster to parse than JavaScript, as well as faster to execute.

-Webassembly is not strictly meant for the web, it is also designed to be used non-web environment as well.
+Webassembly is not strictly meant for the web, it is also designed to be used in non-web environment as well.
 This file contains a list of non-web wasm runtimes in development in no particular order. :octocat:

 ------------------------------------------------------------------------------------------------------